 Privacy Concerns

-Cameras in mapping systems can raise privacy issues.
+Cameras in mapping systems can raise privacy issues, especially if they capture and store images of your home.
 Ensuring data security and user privacy is crucial, especially when these vacuums store and potentially transmit data.

 Cost Implications